 For iPod classic, firmly move the Hold switch to the Off and then press the Menu and Center/Select buttons at the same time for a few seconds until the Apple logo appears.

-Tip 3.
-Fix iPod Touch Won't Turn on with No Data Loss
+Solution 3.
+Fix iPod Touch Not Turn on without Data Loss

-Another easy solution you can try is to use a third-party iOS repair tool if your iPod touch not turning on is caused by some software glitches or iOS system issues.
+Another easy solution you can try is to use a third-party iOS repair tool if the issue that your iPod touch won't turn on is caused by some software glitches or iOS system issues.
 Here I'd like to introduce TunesKit iOS System Recovery, a simple-to-use yet professional iOS repair software for Windows and Mac.

 This software is able to repair over 30 different types of iOS problems like your iPod touch/iPhone/iPad stuck in recovery, black/white/blue/red screen of death, software update errors, etc. TunesKit iOS System Recovery offers two repair modes (Standard Mode and Advanced Mode) to help users solve all kinds of troubles with highest success rate.
 Moreover, by using this professional tool, you're not in a risk of losing any data on your iPod touch device.